Treats type 2 diabetes. Used together with a proper diet and exercise to help control your blood sugar.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to liraglutide, or if you have a family history of medullary thyroid cancer or a condition called Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
-You should not use this medicine if you have diabetic ketoacidosis (ketones in the blood) or type I diabetes.
+Do not use this medicine if you have had an allergic reaction to liraglutide, or if you have a family history of medullary thyroid cancer or a condition called Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+You should not use this medicine if you have diabetic ketoacidosis or type I diabetes.

 How to Use This Medicine